rrb211570/VideoWeaver/ContributingGuide.md

 Feature flags are defined in packages/shared/ReactFeatureFlags.js.
 Some builds of React may enable different sets of feature flags; for example, the React Native build may be configured differently than React DOM.
 These flags are found in packages/shared/forks.
 Feature flags are statically typed by Flow, so you can run yarn flow to confirm that you’ve updated all the necessary files.

-React’s build system will strip out disabled feature branches before publishing.
+VideoWeaver’s build system will strip out disabled feature branches before publishing.
 A continuous integration job runs on every commit to check for changes in bundle size.
 You can use the change in size as a signal that a feature was gated correctly.
-Bugs

 ## Where to Find Known Issues